 Here are some tips to assist you:

-o Avoid giving your child sticky, sugary snacks.
-Introduce them to healthy snacks at a young age, such as cheese, yogurt, and fruit as an alternative to candy, soda, sport drinks, or juice.
+Avoid giving your child sticky, sugary snacks.
+Introduce them to healthy snacks at a young age, such as cheese, yogurt, and fruit as an alternative to candy, soda, sports drinks, or juice.

-o Create a bedtime routine which begins with brushing and flossing nightly.
+Create a bedtime routine that begins with brushing and flossing nightly.
 Do not put your child to bed with juice or milk, only water.